BioImage-Archive/ai_training_course/day_1/environment_setup.md

 And then switch to it:
     conda activate ml

 From here we can do one of two things, we can either use conda to install all of the ML packages we want or we can use pip or even a mixture.
-Conda is extremely diligent (to a fault) when it looks at package interdepenence and in extreme cases can take 10s of minutes to decide what it wants to do.
+Conda is extremely diligent (to a fault) when it looks at package interdependence and in extreme cases can take 10s of minutes to decide what it wants to do.
 For now we would recommend installing using conda and falling back to pip if needed:

 Linux/Windows only:

     conda config --add channels pytorch
-    conda install tensorflow pytorch torchvision torchaudio cudatoolkit=10.2
+    conda install tensorflow tensorflow-gpu pytorch torchvision torchaudio cudatoolkit=10.2

 To check this didn't obviously fail: